opennextjs/opennextjs-aws/README.md

 OpenNext is an open source initiative, and there are a couple of advantages when compared to Amplify:

 1. The community contributions to OpenNext allows it to have better feature support.
+For example, Amplify does not currently support [on-demand revalidation](https://github.com/aws-amplify/amplify-hosting/issues/3116).

 1. Amplify's Next.js hosting is a black box.
 Resources are not deployed to your AWS account.
 All Amplify users share the same CloudFront CDN owned by the Amplify team.
 This prevents you from customizing the setup, and customization is important if you are looking for Vercel-like features.